doomspec/Mizore/src/mizore/README.md

 # Mizore

+## Setup a development environment

+1. Create a conda env by `conda create -n mizore python=3.10`.
+2. Enter the env by `conda activate mizore`.
+3. Use `conda-develop /your/path/to/Mizore/src` to add `mizore` as a package in development.
+4. Enjoy your development

 ## Project structure

 `block_circuit`: High level quantum circuit which supports inverse, parameterization and other handy usages.
 We expect